mrded/fgbg/_posts/2018-03-25-rose-gardens.md

 ---
 layout: post
-title:  "Funding secured for the Rose Gardens"
+title:  Funding secured for the Rose Gardens
 date:   2018-03-25 00:00:00 +0000
-categories: jekyll update
 ---
 # Funding secured for the Rose Gardens